Cyfrin/Updraft/courses/blockchain-basics/1-basics/22-why-zksync-is-our-recommended-chain/+page.md

 ---
-title: Why zkSync is our recommended chain
+title: Why ZKsync is our recommended chain
 ---

 _Follow along with the video_